 (a) In addition to requirements of other laws relating to watercraft, a person may not operate or permit the operation of a personal watercraft:

-(1) without each person on board the personal watercraft wearing a wearable personal flotation device that is approved by the United States Coast Guard (USCG) and has a USCG label indicating the flotation device either is approved for or does not prohibit use with personal watercraft;
+(1) without each person on board the personal watercraft wearing a United States Coast Guard (USCG) approved wearable personal flotation device with a USCG label indicating it either is approved for or does not prohibit use with personal watercraft or water skiing;

 (2) between one hour before sunset and 9:30 a.m.;